- We use British English, not American English, you can easily change your language in Word before you begin writing, and before Spell Checking.

-- References should be listed in alphabetical order according to the last name of authors.
+- Further reading stories should be listed in alphabetical order according to the last name of authors.

 - Where there are more than seven authors, the names of the first seven authors should be listed followed with et al.